 What is TUPE?

-At its core, TUPE can be understood as a package of employment laws that are designed to protect employees in a business sale or outsourcing context.
+At its core, TUPE can be understood as a package of employment laws that are designed to protect employees in a business sale or a service provision change.
 TUPE won’t generally apply to share sales.
 Without TUPE, employment contracts would remain with the original employer, leaving employees at risk of redundancy.
-TUPE therefore steps in to protect employment in this context by deeming those contracts of employment as automatically transferring to a buyer of a business or new outsourcing provider in order to maintain an individual’s employment. maintain an individual’s employment.
+TUPE therefore, steps in to protect employment in this context by deeming those employment contracts as automatically transferring to the new employer to ensure continuity of employment and prevent employees from losing their existing rights, terms, and conditions of employment.

 The three main concepts introduced by TUPE are:

-1. The automatic transfer principle: the employment of affected employees will automatically transfer from their current employer (ie the business being acquired or the business currently providing the service) to a new employer (ie the buyer of the business or the new service provider).
-In other words, the identity of the employees’ employer will change and the new employer will inherit the employees on their same terms and with almost all potential rights and liabilities.
+- The automatic transfer principle: the employment of affected employees will automatically transfer from their current employer (ie the business being acquired or the business currently providing the service) known as the ‘transferor’ to a new employer (ie the buyer of the business or the new service provider) known as the ‘transferee’.
+In other words, the identity of the employees’ employer will change and the new employer will inherit the employees on their existing terms and conditions and with almost all potential rights and liabilities, including any insurance claims, unpaid wages, or existing employment tribunal claims.

-There are different scenarios when the above will be relevant and TUPE applies.
-So, if you think that TUPE might apply to you it is better to seek legal advice sooner rather than later to give your business maximum time to prepare and comply properly with TUPE, as it can be costly not to.
+There are many different scenarios when TUPE may apply so it’s better to seek legal advice sooner rather than later to give your business maximum time to prepare and follow the correct process to ensure you are complying with your legal obligations , as it can be costly not to.

 Why is awareness of TUPE important?